Yjuhu/combis-interview/README.md

 ## Requirements
 - Python 3.8+(how to install it...https://www.python.org/downloads/)
+- pip (Python package manager)
 - PostgreSQL 12+(how to install it...https://www.postgresql.org/download/)
+- PostgreSQL up and running(Windows) - You will need server login credentials.
 - psql command added to the PATH(Windows)
-- pip (Python package manager)

 ## Setup Instructions
 ### 1. Clone the Repository